mitsuba-renderer/drjit/docs/loops.rst

       here, as long as their contents were exposed to Enoki via a :c:macro:`ENOKI_STRUCT` declaration.

-   .. cpp:function:: bool cond(Mask m)
+   .. cpp:function:: bool cond(const Mask &m)

        This function will be called exactly twice in practice: the first time, it returns ``true`` indicating that the loop condition should be